p-kossa/nookys-swag-presets-spt/user/mods/SWAG/README.md

 		"laboratory": -1,
 		"streets": -1
   },
-	"BossChance": {   <------- set your own boss chance, per boss, per map. it's just a flat percentage.
-(OPTIONAL) if you add a boss to a NEW MAP then you have to add it below
+  "spawnChances": {  <---- self explanatory. if you want to add more maps below you need to create JSON data for the spawn pattern files
-    "glukhar": {
+    "cultists": {
-      "reserve": 25,
-      "streets": 15
+      "customs": 10,
+      "woods": 10,
+      "shoreline": 10,
+      "factory_night": 100
     },
-    "killa": {
+    "rogues": {
-      "interchange": 25,
-      "streets": 15
+      "lighthouse": 75
     },
-    "tagilla": {
+    "raiders": {
-      "factory": 25
+      "laboratory": 75,
+      "reserve": 65
     },
-    "zryachiy": {
+    "bloodhounds": {
-      "lighthouse": 100
+      "customs": 0,
+      "woods": 0,
+      "shoreline": 0
     },
-    "sanitar": {
+    "crazyscavs": {
-      "shoreline": 25
+      "shoreline": 0
     },
-    "reshala": {
-      "customs": 25
-    },
-    "shturman": {
-      "woods": 25
-    },
-    "goons": {
+    "snipers": {
-      "customs": 25,
+      "customs": 75,
-      "woods": 22,
-      "shoreline": 22,
-      "lighthouse": 25
+      "lighthouse": 75,
-    },
-    "cultists": {
-      "customs": 10,
-      "woods": 10,
-      "shoreline": 10,
+      "shoreline": 75,
-      "factory_night": 100
+      "streets": 75,
+      "woods": 75
     }
   },
+  "SWAG_SPAWN_CONFIG-ONLY_USE_IF_NOT_USING_DONUTS_SPAWNS": {  <--- IMPORTANT: by default these options are DISABLED because Donuts spawns all PMCs and SCAVs. only change these if you know what you're doing!
     "PMCs": {
-    "pmcWaves": true,   <------- set to true if you want PMCs to spawn throughout the duration of your raids (waves). false disables all PMC waves so that only your start-of-raid PMCs spawn.
+      "pmcWaves": false,   <------- set to true if you want PMCs to spawn throughout the duration of your raids (waves). false disables all PMC waves so that only your start-of-raid PMCs spawn.
-    "pmcSpawnWeight": 35,   <------- A flat percentage that is checked before spawning a wave - SWAG will roll a random number between 1-100 and check if it's greater than this weight, if it is then that wave will be "skipped".
+      "pmcSpawnWeight": 0,   <------- A flat percentage that is checked before spawning a wave - SWAG will roll a random number between 1-100 and check if it's greater than this weight, if it is then that wave will be "skipped".
 So, more PMCs, higher weight.
 Fewer PMCs, lower weight.
-    "pmcChance": 65,   <------- A flat percentage, similar to BossChance above, this affects all start-of-raid PMCs.
+      "pmcChance": 0,   <------- A flat percentage, similar to BossChance above, this affects all start-of-raid PMCs.
 See FAQ below for more details.
       "pmcGroupChance": "asonline"   <------- Affects chance start-of-raid PMCs are solo or in a group.
-See FAQ below for more details.
+THIS ONLY AFFECTS SWAG PMCs.
+Options are: "none", "low", "asonline", "high", "max".
     },
-  "Others": {
+    "SCAVs": {
       "scavWaves": true,   <------- same as pmcWaves, except this disables ALL SCAVs.
       "scavSpawnWeight": 80,   <------- same as pmcSpawnWeight
       "sniperChance": 50,   <------- same as BossChance, pmcChance, etc.
       "scavInLabs": false   <------- if false, no SCAVs should spawn in Labs. if true, SCAV waves will spawn as normal.
-    "rogueChance": {   <------- same as BossChance, pmcChance, etc. (OPTIONAL) if you add rogues to a NEW MAP then you have to add it below
-      "lighthouse": 75
   },
-    "raiderChance": {   <------- same as BossChance, pmcChance, etc. (OPTIONAL) if you add raiders to a NEW MAP then you have to add it below
-      "laboratory": 60,
+	"MaxBotCap": { <---- SWAG bot caps. these should always be higher than your Donuts caps (as defined in the ScenarioConfig.json file)
+		"factory": 18,
+		"customs": 30,
+		"woods": 32,
+		"shoreline": 30,
+		"lighthouse": 32,
-      "reserve": 75
+		"reserve": 30,
-    }
+		"interchange": 30,
+		"laboratory": 20,
+		"streets": 32
 	},
-	"MaxBotCap": {   <------- Max bot caps - this is the max allowed bot spawns on each map.
-Once the cap is reached the game still stop spawning bots and then start a queue - once bots die new ones will take their place.
-		"factory": 14,
+  "NightMaxBotCap": {
+		"factory_night": 18,
-		"customs": 24,
+		"customs": 30,
-		"woods": 27,
+		"woods": 32,
-		"shoreline": 28,
+		"shoreline": 30,
-		"lighthouse": 30,
+		"lighthouse": 32,
-		"reserve": 23,
+		"reserve": 30,
-		"interchange": 24,
+		"interchange": 30,
-		"labs": 14,
+		"laboratory": 20,
-		"streets": 24
+		"streets": 32
   },
-  "NightMaxBotCap": {   <------- same as MaxBotCap, except this is specifically for night raids. when you load into a night raid specifically, then the below caps are used instead for each map.
-		"factory_night": 14,
-		"customs": 24,
-		"woods": 27,
-		"shoreline": 28,
-		"lighthouse": 30,
-		"reserve": 23,
-		"interchange": 24,
-		"labs": 14,
-		"streets": 24
-  },
-	"MaxBotPerZone": 7,   <------- Max allowed bots per zone.
-	"UseDefaultSpawns": {   <------- vanilla SPT spawns - don't change this unless you want to experiment "Waves": false,
+	"UseDefaultSpawns": {   <------- vanilla SPT spawns - don't change these unless you know what you're doing!
+		"Waves": false,
 		"Bosses": false,
 		"TriggeredWaves": false